Harry-kp/Chegg_autoskip_question/README.md

 # Aim
 - To automate the process of skipping questions in **chegg expert Q&A** under **"I don't have the subject knowledge"** .
 - To gain knowledge about the python module pynput.
-- Ofcourse , to feel like you are a cse student and you know some tweaks and hacks.
+- Ofcourse , to feel like you are a computer science student and you know some tweaks and hacks.

 # Prerequisite
 1. Python 3